clararehmann/clararehmann.github.io/about_me.md

 title: About me
 ---

-I'm Clara!
 I'm a fifth-year PhD candidate in the [Kern Ralph Co-Lab](https://kr-colab.github.io/) at the University of Oregon.
 I mostly code in Python and am raising a bearded dragon named [Aeg](https://clararehmann.github.io/etc/aeg_page).
 When I'm not on the computer, I enjoy making art, going to shows, and being outside.